-California became the latest state to legalize recreational use of marijuana on Jan.
+California became the latest state to legalize the recreational use of marijuana on Jan.
 1, 2018.
 It was the sixth to do so and by far the largest as its population of 40 million dwarfs the previous largest one to: Washington (7 million).
-Also preceding California on this ever-growing list were Alaska, Colorado, Nevada, Oregon and the District of Columbia.
+Also, preceding California on this ever-growing list were Alaska, Colorado, Nevada, Oregon, and the District of Columbia.
 Adding California has increased the number of people living in states where recreation use is legal from 7 percent of the country’s population to 19.
 When Massachusetts and Maine join later in 2018, that percentage will move to 21.

 Purchasing marijuana for recreational use in California now enjoys legal protection similar to alcohol or cigarette use; those who are of the minimum age – 21 to buy marijuana in California – and show identification such as a driver’s license, identification card or passport, may buy.
 Showing an out-of-state license is fine.

 However, places of employment are still allowed to test for marijuana use and refuse to hire or let an employee go if a positive drug test results.
 But the same is true for alcohol or cigarette use as employers can also refuse to have anybody who uses either of those substances work for them.

 Legalized marijuana in California is expected to earn the Golden State at least $1 billion more in tax revenue every year.
 However, those who have a medical marijuana identification card and are buying it through that option will still not pay any sales tax.
 Other benefits enjoyed by those with this card include a lower age limit (18) and less restrictions on how much may be bought and its potency.